Mehdiakha/pdf-summarizer/README.md

 🚀 Project Overview

 PDF Summarizer is a Python-based tool that processes PDF files, extracts text, and generates concise summaries using AI-powered language models.
-It is built using FastAPI for the backend and leverages LangChain for natural language processing.
+It leverages LangChain for natural language processing.

 ✨ Features